RocketMan/zookeeper/INSTALLATION.md

         cd /example/path/to/zookeeper
         php <Composer directory>/composer.phar require cboden/ratchet react/datagram:^1.5

+   (Optional) If you are using the push notification HTTP proxy:

+        php <Composer directory>/composer.phar require ratchet/pawl react/http:^1.2

 4. Update your system to run the push notification server

    As a first step, ensure you can run the notification server manually